aswitalski/readme-to-test/README.md

 The temporary folder settings can be overriden in `test/r2t.opts` file.

-# Post Scriptum

-Yes, it validates its own README as well!
+P.S.
+Yep, the library validates its own README as well!